maxint-rd/mxUnifiedIO/README.md

 For many libraries replacing the digitalWrite() call is sufficient.
 For end-users it can be handy to encapsulate the library in a class.
-Per convention the pin definition is done in the contstructor, whereas the begin() method can be used to set specific initialisation parameters (see example code above).
+Per convention the pin definition is done in the contstructor, whereas the begin() method can be used to set specific initialisation parameters.
+The first parameter of the constructor should be a reference to the mxUnifiedIO expander object.
+The other parameters define the required (expanded) pins.
+(See example code above).

 BTW: if you have implemented your own device library, please let me know, so I can mention it in the documentation.